1. Thelonious Monk live at Paly, 1968

 tenor sax played with Tommy Dorsey band during the war years, and worked at Hague’s Music store, where budding musicians could sample the LPs in booth’s before buying.

 47 Al Young poet laureate, who had an office about the restaurant at the Nevada Building, University and Bryant, what is now Keen’s Shoes and the headquarters of Laurene Powell Job’s do-good enterprises.
 Among his jazz writings, popular book on Mingus. im it enjoys today.
 The book examines Mingus in his creative fits and starts and is unabashed in its celebration of him.
 There are mixed tenses, anecdotes that wind their way haphazardly into others and disjointed leaps from memory to memory – and so what?
 While ”Mingus/ Mingus” may have its narrative bumps and sharp curves, it rushes forward with the energy of a stand-up monologue and serves as a faithful mirror of one of modern music’s more difficult personalities. ”Mingus/Mingus” is a breezy but heartfelt tribute to an irascible talent, a collection as passionate and unruly as its subject.
-Until that definitive Mingus biography comes along, these remembrances – funny, respectful and revealing – will serve nicely
+Until that definitive Mingus biography comes along, these remembrances – funny, respectful and revealing – will serve nicely; Al Young died in 2021 at 81;

 50 Plastic Alto the blog named for the soccer field /Earthwise Productions